 Choose File > Import > File.

-To enable interoperability, the Maxon CINEMA 4D rendering engine, is installed with Adobe After Effects.
-It can render CINEMA 4D files, and you can control some aspects of rendering, camera, and scene content on a per-layer basis.
-This streamlined workflow does not require you to create intermediate pass or image sequence files.
+To enable interoperability, the Maxon Cinema 4D rendering engine is installed with Adobe After Effects.
+It can render Cinema 4D files, and you can control some aspects of rendering, camera, and scene content on a per-layer basis.
+This streamlined workflow does not require you to create intermediate passes or image sequence files.

 Choose File > Import > File.

-You can edit CINEMA 4D files placed in compositions or CINEMA 4D source items in the Project.
-The files open in the CINEMA 4D Lite S22 application.
-If you have a different version of CINEMA 4D installed, that is used to edit the file instead.
+You can edit Cinema 4D files placed in compositions or Cinema 4D source items in the Project.
+The files open in the Cinema 4D application.
+If you have a different version of Cinema 4D installed, that is used to edit the file instead.
 See Edit footage in its original application.

 Specify a name and location of the file.